Endangered species: In the United States

 There is data from the United States that shows a correlation between human populations and threatened and endangered species.
 Using species data from the Database on the Economics and Management of Endangered Species database and the period that the Endangered Species Act (ESA) has been in existence, 1970 to 1997, a table was created that suggests a positive relationship between human activity and species endangerment.

-Effect of climate change on endangered species

-Carbon dioxide in Earth's atmosphere is asserted to be one of the leading causes of animal endangerment.
-According to the US National Park Service: If we can sufficiently reduce greenhouse gas emissions, many of them will still have a chance to survive and recover.
-NASA scientist James Hanson has warned that in order to maintain a climate similar to that under which human civilization developed and similar to that which so many organisms are adapted, we need to quickly reduce the carbon dioxide in our atmosphere to 350 parts per million (ppm).
-Before the industrial revolution, atmospheric carbon dioxide levels rarely rose above 280 ppm; during the 2014 calendar year, carbon dioxide levels fluctuated between 395 and 402 ppm.